Updated: Feb 14

 Perhaps if the bad news had come at once, say at the end of November, it would have been easier to swallow.
-But lots of us were looking forward to some festive spirit and then, when that didn't happen, we toiled on, looking forward to the school term and the sound of Armageddon at home becoming a distant memory.
-I wonder if bad news should be dispensed all in one go after all, rather than the deflating sensation of one blow after another, one disappointment followed by another, bitterness heaped upon bitterness.
+But lots of us were looking forward to some festive spirit and then, when that didn't happen, we toiled on, looking forward to the school term and the sound of Armageddon at home becoming a fading memory.
+I wonder if bad news should be dispensed all in one go after all, like a large, biter pill, rather than the deflating sensation of one blow after another, one disappointment followed by another, bitterness heaped upon bitterness.

 Along with resting, lockdown with littlies is also not conducive to 'nesting', which requires solitude and time, so that when you empty a drawer to organise it, the contents aren't flung around the room, nay the house itself, and the situation simply worse than before.
 It's enough of a job to keep peanut butter and Nutella off the walls and kitchen cupboards and to stop the spaghetti hoops (the eternal spaghetti hoops) from crusting onto the table several times a week.
 Any nesting beyond that is beyond me, that's for sure.

 Finally, extra paid help or support is no longer a realistic luxury.
 Childminders are in high demand and short supply, cleaners have never been as busy since Covid began and extra support from family and friends has become rather illegal.